Hihaheho/Desk/docs/CONTRIBUTING.md

 - **Desk X** -
   An official hosting of a Desk app
 - **Desk** -
-  The entire system consisting of desk-lang, dkernel, and a set of dplugins.
+  The entire system consisting of desk-lang, dworkspace, and a set of dplugins.
 - **Desk-lang** -
   Desk-lang (Desk language) is a minimal functional language with statical typing.
 - **Dkernel** -